-In Edwardian era London, Wendy (Rachel Hurd-Wood, Perfume: The Story of a Murderer) and her younger brothers, John (Harry Newell) and Michael (Freddie Popplewell), befriend a flying boy, Peter Pan (Jeremy Sumpter, Frailty), who takes them to the magic world of Neverland where they are confronted with an evil pirate, Captain Hook (Jason Isaacs, Harry Potter and the Deathly Hallows).
+In Edwardian England, Wendy (Rachel Hurd-Wood, Perfume: The Story of a Murderer) and her younger brothers befriend a flying boy, Peter Pan (Jeremy Sumpter, Frailty), who takes them to the magic world of Neverland where they are confronted by an evil pirate, Captain Hook (Jason Isaacs, Harry Potter and the Chamber of Secrets).

 Reaction & Thoughts:

-All the iconic moments are presented with energy and imagination, but the level of enthusiasm fluctuates throughout the film.
-However, the three leading actors are excellent.
-Newcomer Hurd-Wood is perfect as Wendy.
-Hurd-Wood is the heart of the film.
-Isaacs is the best Captain Hook I’ve seen (he also plays Mr. Darling).
-Sumpter’s winsomeness is irresistible.
-Olivia Williams is lovely as Mrs. Darling and the late Lynn Redgrave (Georgy Girl) plays Aunt Millicent.
-Ludivine Sagnier offers comic relief as the diminutive Tinkerbell.
+The three leading actors are excellent.
+Rachel Hurd-Wood is perfect as Wendy.
+Jeremy Sumpter’s winsomeness is irresistible.
+Hurd-Wood and Sumpter also have great chemistry.
+Jason Isaacs is the best Captain Hook I’ve seen, so far (he also plays Mr. Darling).
+Olivia Williams (The Ghost Writer) plays Mrs. Darling and the late Lynn Redgrave (Georgy Girl) plays Aunt Millicent.
+Ludivine Sagnier (Swimming Pool) steals a few scenes as the diminutive Tinkerbell.

-James Newton Howard’s (Waterworld and The Dark Knight) music score is effective.
-The cinematography, by Donald McAlpine (Moulin Rouge! and Ender’s Game), is very good too.
-The visual and sound effects aren’t perfect, but they are good enough.
+James Newton Howard’s (The Sixth Sense and The Hunger Games) music score is effective.
+The cinematography, by Donald McAlpine (Moulin Rouge! and The Chronicles of Narnia), is very good too.
+The state-of-the-art special effects (Industrial Light & Magic) aren’t perfect, but they are good enough.

 Conclusions & Final Thoughts:

-I do have mixed feelings toward the film.
+Peter Pan wasn’t a success: audiences were apathetic and film critics were unkind.
+I do have mixed feelings about the film.
 Some ideas worked better than others.
 The definitive Peter Pan movie is yet to be made.
-Peter Pan was dedicated to Dodi Fayed, the son of producer Mohamed Al-Fayed.
+However, despite its flaws, I really enjoyed the movie — it’s a fun fantasy film for kids and adults.
 Color, 107 minutes, Rated PG.